Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Experiments

-For a fixed regularization, $\lambda=1/t=0.001$, KGD with decreasing bandwidth and KRR with constant bandwidth were evaluated for 100 bandwidth values, $\{\sigma_m\}_{m=1}^{100}$.
-For KRR with constant bandwidth, $\sigma_m$ was used during the entire training.
-For KGD with decreasing bandwidth, $\sigma_m$ was used as the minimum allowed bandwidth.
+for 200 different realizations.
+For a fixed regularization, $\lambda=1/t=0.001$, KGD-D and KRR with a constant bandwidth were evaluated for 100 bandwidth values, $\{\sigma_m\}_{m=1}^{100}$.
+For KRR, $\sigma_m$ was used during the entire training.
+For KGD-D, we used $v_{R^2}=0.1$, and $\sigma_m$ was used as the minimum allowed bandwidth.
+In Figure \ref{fig:dd_100}, we plot the training and test errors, as functions of $\sigma_m$, for KGD-D and KRR on the six data sets.

-In Figures \ref{fig:double_descent_bs} and \ref{fig:double_descent_syn}, we plot the training and test errors, as functions of $\sigma_m$, for kernel regression with constant and decreasing bandwidths.
 For large values of $\sigma_m$, both models perform poorly both in terms of training and test error.
-With decreasing $\sigma_m$ (increasing model complexity), both the training and test errors decrease, but approximately where the training error becomes zero, the test error starts to increase again.
-For the constant bandwidth model, the test error continues to increase, but for the decreasing bandwidth model, as the minimum allowed bandwidth becomes even smaller, the test error starts to decrease again.
-The hump in the error for intermediate model complexities decreases with $\nu$ and is hardly present at all for $\nu=1/2$.
-This can be attributed to the differentiability of the kernels.
-For the infinitely differentiable Gaussian kernel, zero training error tends to result in extreme predictions, while for the Laplace kernel, which has discontinuous derivatives, this is not necessarily the case.
-This is demonstrated in Figure \ref{fig:double_descent_expl}, where we plot the inferred functions for one realization for the synthetic data, for four indicative values of $\sigma_m$.
+With decreasing $\sigma_m$ (increasing model complexity), both the training and test errors decrease, but while the training errors always decrease, the test errors start to increase again.
+Approximately where the training errors become zero, there is a peak in the test errors, but while the test error for KGD-D continues to decrease with model complexity, the test error for KRR goes to $1-R^2=1$, i.e.\ $R^2=0$, as $\sigma_m$ goes to zero.
+In Figure \ref{fig:syn_dd_100}, we plot the inferred functions for one realization of the synthetic data, for four indicative values of $\sigma_m$, corresponding to the four cases in Table \ref{tab:double_descent}.
 In the figure, the difference between using a constant and a decreasing bandwidth becomes apparent for small values of $\sigma_m$.
-For a decreasing bandwidth, since simpler models are captured in the early stages of training, a small value of $\sigma_m$ can be combined with good generalization.
-This is, however, not the case if a small bandwidth is used during the entire training.
-We also see how the Laplace kernel, with discontinuous derivatives, basically performs linear interpolation between the observations, especially for large bandwidths, which explains the absence of a hump in this case.
+For a decreasing bandwidth, since simpler models are captured in the early stages of training, a small value of $\sigma_m$, which is used only in the latter stages of the training, can be combined with good generalization.
+This is, however, not the case if a small bandwidth is used during the entire training, in which case we obtain a model that simply predicts the prior between the observations.